ryanrclewis/miwds/README.md

 ## Long-term support of v2.x

-Version 2.x is in maintenance mode and will continue to get important bugfixes and security patches until May 2023.
+Version 2.x is no longer maintained.

 ## Need installation help?